gjf20/dnd-text-enhancer/README.md

 # DnD Text Enhancer
 This is an application intended to assist Dungeon Masters create descriptive content that uses a variety of vocabulary.
 The application includes a set of examples that fit this theme.
 The enhancer swaps identified nouns, adjectives, and adverbs for a random synonym from Merriam-Webster's Collegiate Thesaurus.

+I chose to create this project becuase, while I like to improvise new settings and descriptions, my vocabulary can get repetitive.
+This project helps to automate that process of using more varied language by using Natural Language Processing.
+To combat the sometimes awkward output, I have included functionality to edit the resulting text - enabling me to pick and choose the right word within the context of the sentence.

 ## Usage
 ### Running from a pre-built binary
 Ensure you have an API key from https://dictionaryapi.com/products/api-collegiate-thesaurus.